With MPs on the brink of a summer break, pressure is on Liberals to pass bills

 LCBO employees will be in a legal position to strike on July 5, according to its union.

-Federally regulated workplaces will soon be banned from bringing in replacement workers during a legal strike, after the Senate passed a government bill Monday that is now set to become law.

-Heat waves plague central, eastern provinces, tornado watch to bring heavy rainfall

-According to local forecasts, extreme heat wave warnings are in effect for central and eastern Canada, with temperatures feeling as warm as low 40s.
+According to local forecasts, extreme heat wave warnings are in effect for eastern Canada, with temperatures feeling as warm as low 40s.

-EXCLUSIVE 'They were literally feral': Demands for answers in horrific B.C. case of child neglect

-A horrific case of child neglect involving three young children has their extended family in northern B.C. demanding answers.

 Canada